 Fire safety in the home

-Test your smoke alarms monthly.
+Please test your smoke alarms monthly.
 Last year over 200 people died in fires in the home.
 You’re at least four times more likely to die in a fire in the home if there’s no working smoke alarm.

 If your smoke alarm is not manufactured by Aico, please ensure you are familiar with how to test the alarm and change the batteries frequently if required.